 This should come as no surprise.
 The title of your video may be the most important aspect of getting people to watch it.
 The hard part with titling a video is balancing keyword optimization, coherence, relevance, and grabbing the viewer’s attention in the first place.

-Some folks do this with click-baity titles such as You’ll never believe how much money I’ve made with Divi’s new dynamic content feature!
+Some folks do this with click-baity titles such as You’ll never believe how much money I’ve made with Divi and its new dynamic content feature!
 Obviously these work, but they’re also frowned upon by most people.
 You probably won’t make many lasting fans this way.

 Titles such as the one above are what you should aim for.
 How to Create Beautiful & Engaging Dynamic Blog Post Hero Sections with Divi succeeds on a number of levels: